 NOTE 2: The NF consumer can be another AnLF which does not support VFL Inference capability or VFL Inference capability with only VFL Inference Clients.

 2. The NWDAF containing AnLF determines that VFL Inference is needed with other VFL Inference Clients (NWDAF(s) and/or AF(s)) based on the Analytics ID, supported features, or local configuration.
-If the NWDAF containing AnLF does not have trained ML Model for VFL Inference for the requested Analytics ID, NWDAF containing AnLF need to retrieve ML Model from the NWDAF containing AnLF for the requested Analytics ID.
+If the NWDAF containing AnLF does not have trained ML Model for VFL Inference for the requested Analytics ID, NWDAF containing AnLF need to retrieve ML Model from the NWDAF containing MTLF for the requested Analytics ID.

 NWDAF containing AnLF (VFL Inference Server) may need to discover and select NWDAF containing MTLF before the ML Model provisioning for the requested Analytics ID.

-Editor's note: Whether the AnLFs can retrieve ML Models distributed among MTLFs is FFS.

-Editor's note: More details on how ML Models are retrieved are required.
+During the discovery of NWDAF containing MTLF, the NWDAF containing AnLF considers the existing parameters such as Analytics ID, ML Model filter information, NF Set IDs or NF types, and Interoperability Indicator.

-The ML Model Provisioning request may additionally include VFL Inference Server Indication.
-The MTLF containing AnLF considers this indication to determine ML Model for VFL Inference Server and provide ML Model to the AnLF in the ML Model Provisioning Response (MLModelProvision Notify or MLModelInfo Response).
+The existing ML Model Provisioning procedure is reused and the provisioning request may include Inference Input Data information as specified in clause 6.2A.2 of TS 23.288 [5] and additionally VFL Inference Server Indication.
+The Inference Input Data information is related with the supported feature spaces of the NWDAF containing AnLF and may also be used for the NWDAF containing MTLF to select the ML Model for the NWDAF containing AnLF.
+The NWDAF containing AnLF considers this indication to determine ML Model for VFL Inference Server and provide ML Model to the AnLF in the ML Model Provisioning Response (MLModelProvision Notify or MLModelInfo Response).

 3. The NWDAF containing AnLF discovers candidate VFL Inference Clients (NWDAF(s) and/or AF(s)) by querying the NRF.
-The discovery request includes Analytics ID, VFL Inference capability for AnLF (VFL Inference Clients) including the support of VFL Inference service operation, and The NF Set ID or NF Type of a data source.
+The discovery request includes Analytics ID, VFL Inference capability for AnLF (VFL Inference Clients) including the support of VFL Inference service operation, and The NF Set ID or NF Type of a data source, or Area of Interest.
 The data source information can be used by the VFL Inference Server to determine the VFL Inference Clients for required features of the analytics.

-Editor's note: How the VFL Inference Server/Client AnLF can discover MTLF to retrieve ML Model is FFS.

 4. Before initiating the inference with discovered VFL Inference Clients, the VFL Inference Server NWDAF containing AnLF checks whether the discovered candidate VFL Inference Clients (NWDAF(s) and/or AF(s)) can meet the VFL Inference requirement (e.g. Analytics ID, ML Model Interoperability information, Data Availability requirement, VFL Inference Availability time requirement (time span needed for the VFL Inference process), etc.).
 Data Availability requirement such as a list of Event IDs of the local data can be used by the VFL Inference Server to determine the VFL Inference Clients which have different feature spaces.
 A new service operation is used for this procedure and include VFL Inference Correlation ID, VFL Inference preparation flag.

 If the AF is untrusted, NEF perform the translation and NEF need to support new service operation for VFL Inference.